 A big hello to you!
-It’s our final week of The A-Line Dress sew-a-long – you made it!
+It’s the final stage of The A-Line Dress sew-a-long – you made it!
 After this your A-Line Dress will be finished and ready to take out on the town.

 As before, if you are only just joining us you can catch up at any point.
 If you haven’t got the pattern you can buy your version here and join our Sew-A-Long:

 Need some fabric inspiration?
 We’ve sourced some gorgeous options for this pretty dress – have a look here!

 If you’ve just joined us you can catch up here: